If you're about to design your org's first annual report, first: take a breath.

 4. It'll Take More Time Than You Think (And That's Okay)

-The earlier you start gathering content and feedback, the kinder the whole process will feel.
-Plus, you’ll have more space to make thoughtful decisions instead of rushing through the final week.
+The earlier you start gathering content and feedback, the more space you have to make thoughtful decisions instead of rushing through the final week.
+The teams that finish their first report feeling good about it almost always started earlier than they thought they needed to.

 5. Not Every Organization Can (or Should) Hire a Designer

-Instead of fighting the layout or guessing where sections should go, you can focus on telling the story of the year you just lived.
+Instead of fighting the design or guessing where sections should go, you can focus on what you're good at: telling the story of the year you just lived.

 Turn a Year of Work Into a Report Worth Sharing